I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 >OllyDbg is an x86 debugger that emphasizes binary code analysis, which is useful when source code is not available.
 It traces registers, recognizes procedures, API calls, switches, tables, constants and strings, as well as locates routines from object files and libraries.

 The best part about *OllyDbg* from my experience was it was really simple to install and run.
 Other tools I tried required outdated versions of other tools and services to run.
-Olly was ready to go upon instalation with a simple command
+Olly was ready to go upon installation with one simple command
 `sudo apt install ollydbg`

 ![Install OllyDbg](/docs/assets/images/HTB/easypass/easypass11.png)